pytorch/serve/cloudformation/README.md

 ]
 ```
 * Once the instance is up and running, TorchServe logs are published to cloudwatch under the LogGroup=`<stack-name>/<ec2-instance-id>/TorchServe` e.g. `torchserve/i-0649487ecbe691676/TorchServe`

+* To terminate the instance and delete the stack you can run `aws cloudformation delete-stack --stack-name <stack-name>`